Sister Hazel and friends are cranking up the musical fun this weekend. No need to venture off the Isle of Palms for some festive fun.

 For the first time ever, they’ll be setting up a new outdoor concert stage on the beach itself.
 They’ll have a sunset beach concert Saturday night, June 2nd.
 Tickets are general admission and just $25 each.

-Basically, it’s a whole weekend of Hazelnut happiness, just down the street from our Isle of Palms luxury rentals.
+Basically, it’s a whole weekend of Hazelnut happiness, right here on the Isle of Palms.

 Here’s the band’s website with more on the weekend and ticket info/purchase.